rsksmart/devportal-1.0/rif/enveloping/architecture.md

 The verifiers are abstract contracts that authorize and validate specific relay requests.

-These abstract contract has two hook methods, one to authorize the request and perform all the logic before executing the request (`preRelayedCall`), and another one to do logic after the execution (`postRelayedCall`).

 Two example implementations are provided:
   - **Relay Verifier**: The Relay Verifier has a list of tokens that it accepts.
 When it receives a relay request, checks the token’s acceptance and the payer’s balance for the token.
   - **Deploy Verifier**: An implementation used in the SmartWallet deployment process.
 It performs the same relay verifier checks but also makes sure that the SmartWallet to be deployed doesn’t already exist.
 It also checks that a Proxy Factory address is provided in the Relay Request.